-Ben’s practice primarily focuses on complex business litigation.
-A significant portion of his practice is also dedicated to municipal and government litigation, personal injury, workers’ compensation, and constitutional law, as well as appellate advocacy.
-Ben has represented multinational, national and regional companies, as well as municipalities across Alabama.
-He is admitted to practice in all state and federal district courts in Alabama, and in the Eleventh Circuit Court of Appeals.
+Ben’s practice focuses on complex business litigation, including contract disputes, RICO lawsuits, mass actions, class actions, fraud, defamation, and trade secret and non-compete cases.
+His practice also includes municipal and government litigation, personal injury, workers’ compensation, and constitutional law, as well as appellate advocacy.
+Ben has represented multinational, national, and regional companies, as well as municipalities across Alabama.
+He has successfully tried cases and secured judgments in favor of his clients in Alabama state and federal courts, as well as in federal courts outside of Alabama.
+He is admitted to practice in all state and federal district courts in Alabama, and in the Fourth and Eleventh Circuits.

 - Obtained complete summary judgment in favor of a multinational corporation and its executives in a mass tort action involving claims of more than 600 Colombian citizens arising under the Alien Tort Statute, the Torture Victims Protection Act, and Colombian wrongful death law.
 Doe v.
 Drummond Co., Inc., 782 F.3d 576 (11th Cir.
 2015), cert. denied 136 S. Ct.
 1168 (2016)